pip-services/pip-services-docs/content/en/python/container/config/container_config.md

 The ContainerConfig class allows you to create a container configuration as a list of component configurations.

 ### Constructors
-Creates a new instance of container configuration.
+Creates a new instance of ContainerConfig.

 > ComponentConfig(components: Sequence[[ComponentConfig](../component_config)] = None)